Stx666Michael/LEGOAssemblyGuideAR/README.md

 # LEGO Assembly Guide with Augmented Reality

 Welcome to the Final Year Project 2022-2023 developed by Tianxiang Song.
-Please view the dissertation (via [Moodle](https://moodle.nottingham.ac.uk/my/) submission) for additional information.
+Please view the [dissertation](./Dissertation.pdf) for additional information.
 Specifically, see Appendix A for **installation** and **usage**.

 ## Project File Structure